uea-teaching/graphics1-2022/lectures/polygon-filling.md

 Some caveats:

-- due to recursion - not memory efficient.
+- recursive algorithm - so not memory efficient.
 - leaks due to unclosed boundary
 - premature stop if interior pixel is already fill colour.